hannahro15/Theme-park-reviews-site/README.md

 ## User Stories

 * As a user I should be able to find out the purpose of the website and what it is about from the home page.
-* As a user I should be able to see a list of rides and search for them on the rides page.
+* As a user I should be able to see a list of rides and on the all rides page and search for them.
-* As a user, on each ride container I should be able to click open a link to a modal with rating/reviewing rides form for it to be submitted to the database and the reviews should available to read on the website somewhere.
+* As a user, on each ride container I should be able to click open a link to a modal with rating/reviewing rides form for  it to be submitted to the database, and the reviews should available to read on the 'Reviews' page.
+* As a user I should be able to write a review on the 'Write a Review Page' and be able to submit it.
+* As a user on the Reviews page, I should be able to add, edit or delete my review.
 * As a user I should be able to register an account.
 * As a user I should be able to login to my account.
 * As a user I expect the website to be responsive on a range of screen sizes.
+* As an admin user I should be able to add, edit, or delete rides directly from the admin account on the website, rather than directly on the database on the MongoDB website.

+## Future Features

+- Admin page via website to add, edit, and delete rides.
+- Get the search functionality on the 'View all rides' page.
+- Add more rides and theme parks to the website.
+- Make the profile page for users and admin when logged in more attractive.

 # Deployment